aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 </svg>
 ```

-Utilizing this feature, what we should do to generate regular polygons is just to solve positions of each vertex.
+Utilizing this feature, what we should do to generate regular polygons is just to solve the positions of each vertex.

 <p align="center"><img src="./figure5.png" alt="kaleidoscope" /></p>
 <p align="center"><strong>Figure 5</strong> An equilateral triangles within a specific circle</p>

-In addition, can such polygons be generated within a circle with a specific radius (Figure 5)?
+Besides, can such polygons be generated within a circle with a specific radius (Figure 5)?
 Apparently, the answer is yes.

 <p align="center"><img src="./figure6.png" alt="kaleidoscope" /></p>
 <p align="center"><strong>Figure 6</strong> The specific cordinates</p>